awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-rulegroup-statement.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `RateBasedStatement`  <a name="cfn-wafv2-rulegroup-statement-ratebasedstatement"></a>
-A rate\-based rule tracks the rate of requests for each originating IP address, and triggers the rule action when the rate exceeds a limit that you specify on the number of requests in any 5\-minute time span\.
-You can use this to put a temporary block on requests from an IP address that is sending excessive requests\.
+A rate\-based rule counts incoming requests and rate limits requests when they are coming at too fast a rate\.
+The rule categorizes requests according to your aggregation criteria, collects them into aggregation instances, and counts and rate limits the requests for each instance\.
+You can specify individual aggregation keys, like IP address or HTTP method\.
+You can also specify aggregation key combinations, like IP address and HTTP method, or HTTP method, query argument, and cookie\.
+Each unique set of values for the aggregation keys that you specify is a separate aggregation instance, with the value from each key contributing to the aggregation instance definition\.
+For example, assume the rule evaluates web requests with the following IP address and HTTP method values:
++ IP address 10\.1\.1\.1, HTTP method POST
++ IP address 10\.1\.1\.1, HTTP method GET
++ IP address 127\.0\.0\.0, HTTP method POST
++ IP address 10\.1\.1\.1, HTTP method GET
+The rule would create different aggregation instances according to your aggregation criteria, for example:
++ If the aggregation criteria is just the IP address, then each individual address is an aggregation instance, and AWS WAF counts requests separately for each\.
+The aggregation instances and request counts for our example would be the following:
+  + IP address 10\.1\.1\.1: count 3
+  + IP address 127\.0\.0\.0: count 1
++ If the aggregation criteria is HTTP method, then each individual HTTP method is an aggregation instance\.
+The aggregation instances and request counts for our example would be the following:
+  + HTTP method POST: count 2
+  + HTTP method GET: count 2
++ If the aggregation criteria is IP address and HTTP method, then each IP address and each HTTP method would contribute to the combined aggregation instance\.
+The aggregation instances and request counts for our example would be the following:
+  + IP address 10\.1\.1\.1, HTTP method POST: count 1
+  + IP address 10\.1\.1\.1, HTTP method GET: count 2
+  + IP address 127\.0\.0\.0, HTTP method POST: count 1
+For any n\-tuple of aggregation keys, each unique combination of values for the keys defines a separate aggregation instance, which AWS WAF counts and rate\-limits individually\.
+You can optionally nest another statement inside the rate\-based statement, to narrow the scope of the rule so that it only counts and rate limits requests that match the nested statement\.
+You can use this nested scope\-down statement in conjunction with your aggregation key specifications or you can just count and rate limit all requests that match the scope\-down statement, without additional aggregation\.
+When you choose to just manage all requests that match a scope\-down statement, the aggregation instance is singular for the rule\.
+You cannot nest a `RateBasedStatement` inside another statement, for example inside a `NotStatement` or `OrStatement`\.
+You can define a `RateBasedStatement` inside a web ACL and inside a rule group\.
+For additional information about the options, see [Rate limiting web requests using rate\-based rules](https://docs.aws.amazon.com/waf/latest/developerguide/waf-rate-based-rules.html) in the * AWS WAF Developer Guide*\.
+If you only aggregate on the individual IP address or forwarded IP address, you can retrieve the list of IP addresses that AWS WAF is currently rate limiting for a rule through the API call `GetRateBasedStatementManagedKeys`\.
+This option is not available for other aggregation configurations\.
  AWS WAF tracks and manages web requests separately for each instance of a rate\-based rule that you use\.
 For example, if you provide the same rate\-based rule settings in two web ACLs, each of the two rule statements represents a separate instance of the rate\-based rule and gets its own tracking and management by AWS WAF\.
 If you define a rate\-based rule inside a rule group, and then use that rule group in multiple places, each use creates a separate instance of the rate\-based rule that gets its own tracking and management by AWS WAF\.
-When the rule action triggers, AWS WAF blocks additional requests from the IP address until the request rate falls below the limit\.
-You can optionally nest another statement inside the rate\-based statement, to narrow the scope of the rule so that it only counts requests that match the nested statement\.
-For example, based on recent requests that you have seen from an attacker, you might create a rate\-based rule with a nested AND rule statement that contains the following nested statements:
-+ An IP match statement with an IP set that specifies the address 192\.0\.2\.44\.
-+ A string match statement that searches in the User\-Agent header for the string BadBot\.
-In this rate\-based rule, you also define a rate limit\.
-For this example, the rate limit is 1,000\.
-Requests that meet the criteria of both of the nested statements are counted\.
-If the count exceeds 1,000 requests per five minutes, the rule action triggers\.
-Requests that do not meet the criteria of both of the nested statements are not counted towards the rate limit and are not affected by this rule\.
-You cannot nest a `RateBasedStatement` inside another statement, for example inside a `NotStatement` or `OrStatement`\.
-You can define a `RateBasedStatement` inside a web ACL and inside a rule group\.
 *Required*: No
 *Type*: [RateBasedStatement](aws-properties-wafv2-rulegroup-ratebasedstatement.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)